nehalp159/Task_05_Descriptive_Stats/README.md

 ## Tools Used
 - VS Code for development
 - Python 3.x for validation
-- ChatGPT, Gemini
+- Gemini, ChatGPT, Claude, Copilot

+## Overall Conclusion
+Python provided precise statistical computations, guaranteeing accuracy in numerical findings.
+ChatGPT typically produced similar results and provided clear, strategic coaching advice.
+Gemini incorporated novel measurements and evaluation methods while matching the calculations as well.
+Claude was as precise as Python and had the most practical, strategic reasoning.
+Although Copilot frequently misread the dataset design by inserting non-player rows, it was still able to match a large number of Python results while offering helpful coaching advice and recommendations for improvement.
+When combined, these tools demonstrate how combining the qualitative knowledge of LLMs with the quantitative precision of Python results in more comprehensive and practical sports data analysis.

 ## Contact
 For inquiries about this analysis, please contact: nepawar@syr.edu

 ## Acknowledgments
-Under Professor Jonathan's guidance, the project in progress as part of Syracuse University's research requirements.
+Under Professor Jonathan's guidance, the project is part of Syracuse University's research requirements.